csassaman/CSE-1320---Intermediate-Programming/Dynamic Memory Allocation/README.md

 ## Heap vs Stack

-- The stack has several important props
+- The __stack__ has several important properties
-  - linear data structure
+  - Linear data structure
-  - high speed across
+  - High speed access
-  - memory is not fragmented
+  - Memory is not fragmented
   - Memory cannot be resized

-- The heap differs from the stack in the following ways
+- The __heap__ differs from the stack in the following ways
-  - Memory is resizebale using realloc
+  - Memory is resizebale using `realloc`
-  - memory can be gragmented
+  - Memory can be fragmented
-  - developer is responsible for managing memory
+  - Developer is responsible for managing memory

 ## Void pointer